rampiked/matt-sagat-project-1-cs-402/project-1/README.md

 ## Project 1: Sorting
 In this project, you will implement various sorting algorithms discussed in class.
 This project contains the following files.
 - `Firstname_Lastname_project1.cpp`
     - This is your main file and where all of your code will be implemented.
-This file also contains relevnat instructions for implementing your code.
+This file also contains relevant instructions for implementing your code.
 - `Firstname_Lastname_project1.h`
     - This is the header file for your main file.
 If you add any helper functions, please be sure to add the appropriate function prototypes to this file.
 - `testing.h` and `testing.cpp`
     - These have functions to help test your code; e.g., various functions to generate lists of varying length that you can try to sort.
 You can also add your own tests to these files.

+### Due Date
+**Wednesday, September 25, 2025, by 11:59pm**

 ### Writing Your Code
 This project is distributed through Github and you will write your code using git for version control.
 My advice to you is to commit early and commit often to your repository to accurately track your progress when writing your project solutions.